-In 1978, Rev. Coyd Taggart, Executive Director of the Lake Bluff/Chicago Homes for Children (later named ChildServ), enlisted the help of Executive Directors and Boards from the four Northern Illinois Conference (NIC)-affiliated child-serving agencies and the NIC Board of Health & Welfare Ministries for the purpose of creating a new organization whose mission was two-fold: a) to be an advocate for children, youth, and families in need; and b) to foster financial support from local NIC congregations for the four child-serving agencies through the establishment of a 5th Sunday Appeal program in local congregations.
+In 1978, Rev. Coyd Taggart, Executive Director of the Lake Bluff/Chicago Homes for Children (later named ChildServ and recently Kids Above All), enlisted the help of Executive Directors and Boards from the four Northern Illinois Conference (NIC)-affiliated child-serving agencies and the NIC Board of Health & Welfare Ministries for the purpose of creating a new organization whose mission was two-fold: a) to be an advocate for children, youth, and families in need; and b) to foster financial support from local NIC congregations for the four child-serving agencies through the establishment of a 5th Sunday Appeal program in local congregations.

 From his years of experience as a United Methodist pastor and a children’s home administrator, Rev. Taggart believed this new organization, called UNITED VOICES FOR CHILDREN, provided a unique way to effectively connect all four agencies with local congregations in being an advocate for those children and families who lacked any kind of “voice.”
 Taggart felt this reflected the social vision and ministry of John Wesley (founder of United Methodism) to the poor and neglected families of his day.
 At the 1979 Annual Conference, United Voices for Children (UVC) was officially recognized as an affiliated organization of the Northern Illinois Conference.